By Deborah Jeanne Sergeant

 Ideally, parents should start at the pre-K age by talking about their children’s vitamin supplements as not candy, but only something a parent should give them once a day, like the label says.
 By elementary school, children could learn about the differences between medicine and illicit drugs and why prescriptions should be taken only as prescribed and by who’s on the prescription.
 Substance abuse education at school can provide a springboard to conversation and to answer any questions they have.

-In addition to drug talks, children also need to learn problem solving for lasting solutions so they won’t feel the need to turn to drugs to solve problems or deal with stress, as well as how they would respond to offers of drugs.
+In addition to drug talks by couples rehabs in california, children also need to learn problem solving for lasting solutions so they won’t feel the need to turn to drugs to solve problems or deal with stress, as well as how they would respond to offers of drugs.

 “Empower them to do what’s right,” Pitcher said.
 “Ask them what they would do in a situation, like text the parent.
 If they’re in a situation with peer pressure what they would do?
 Tell them to talk with you and you’ll figure things out.”